 For more information on campsite locations and easy paddling routes check out our “Day Paddling Map” on the Maps page.
 For any other questions feel free to contact the park directly at (705) 729-2010.

 Putts Point and Bells Point Campgrounds feature private campsites without electricity.
 Flush and vault toilets, laundry facilities and showers are available in Putts Campgrounds.

 Kettle Point Campground contains the parks 97 electrical campsites.
-Large and small trailers alike will fit on all of the sites in Kettle Point where you will also find flush and vault toilets, laundry facilities and showers.
+The campground also offers flush and vault toilets, laundry facilities and showers.

-Reservations are required; please call the park directly beginning on the first business day of May.
-705 729-2010
+Reservations are required; please call the park directly beginning on the first business day of May at (705) 729-2010.

-These relatively secluded sites are less than five minutes from the parking lot and provide the best of the car and backcountry experiences.
-Potable water and a composting toilet service this ten site campground on the shore of Restoule Lake.
+If you like privacy these secluded sites are less than five minutes from the parking lot and provide the best of the car and backcountry experiences.
+Potable water and a composting toilet provide services for this small campground on the north shore of Restoule Lake.